DanielMcCabe/MessageFlow/README.md

 Add a message line, from one column to another:

 ```
-mflow.addMessageLine(from          : 1,
+mflow.addMessageLine({ from          : 1,
                        to            : 2,
                        primaryText   : "Message one",
                        secondaryText : "16:12:00",
                        callback      : someFunction,
-                     callbackData  : {someData:"blah", someMoreData:"ja"});
+                       callbackData  : {someData:"blah", someMoreData:"ja"} });
 ```

 'addMessageLine(...)' parameters: